 “We then approached Westcotts, for advice and support before approaching the Charity Commission again.
 Steve acted as a sounding board for the trustees on how to approach the Charity Commission.”

 A letter was written to the commission in our capacity as the Charity’s accountant, auditor and adviser explaining that not expanding the catchment area could affect the charity’s viability in the long term.

 The request to expand the catchment area was successful and now covers a larger area although priority is given to people from the original catchment area when the Charity was formed.

 Mark said: “What our trustees like is to have someone who understands how the Charity operates and give us an independent view.

-“We, as trustees, take comfort in the fact that we can seek guidance as and when we require from Thomas Westcott, and they always reply promptly and positively.”
+“We, as trustees, take comfort in the fact that we can seek guidance as and when we require from Westcotts, and they always reply promptly and positively.”